gazwald/infrastructure/README.md

-# AWS CDK Project for Quake Services infrastructure
+# AWS CDK Project for Shared infrastructure

-This repo will contain the AWS CDK stacks that create the underlying infrastructure that the Quake master and it's components rely upon.
+This repo will contain the AWS CDK stacks that create the underlying infrastructure that all my AWS crap runs in or will run in eventually.